HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 The flag -fopenmp activates the OpenMP directives (i.e. !$omp [construct] in Fortran).
 The option -fopenmp-targets=<target> is used to enable the target offloading to GPU-accelerators and tells the Flang compiler to use <target>=amdgcn-amd-amdhsa as the AMD target.
 The -Xopenmp-target flag enables options to be passed to the target offloading toolchain.
 In addition, we need to specify the architecture of the GPU to be used.
 This is done via the flag -march=<arch>, where <arch> specifies the name of the GPU-architecture.
 This characteristic feature can be extracted from the machine via the command `rocminfo` for the AMD device.
 These commands provide a general view of the GPU-accelerator and additional related information.
 For instance, the AMD Mi100 accelerator architecture is specified by the flag -march=gfx908 amd-arch.

-> :memo: **Note:** The compilation process requires loading a module of AOMP, i.e. `AOMP/13.0-2-GCCcore-10.2.0` or a newer version.
+> :memo: **Note:** The compilation process requires loading a AOMP module, e.g. `AOMP/13.0-2-GCCcore-10.2.0` or a newer version.

 ## Mapping OpenACC to OpenMP